WRITER | EDITOR | MUSICIAN

 In her debut collection of poetry, Conyer Clayton hovers in the ether, grasping wildly for a fleeting sense of certitude.
 Through experiences with addiction and co-dependence, sex and art, nature and death, she grapples for transcendence while exploring what it means to disengage.
 What is revealed when you allow yourself to truly feel?
 What do you ask for to carry you into life, and where do you land when this fails?
 And when you are finally, beautifully, emptied out, who are you?
 The poems in We Shed Our Skin Like Dynamite wonder aloud amidst tangled revelations, and yearn to be lifted away.

-We Shed Our Skin Like Dynamite was reviewed by Dessa Bayrock in the print edition of Arc Poetry Magazine Issue 92, Chris Banks at The Miramichi Reader , Carla Scarano D'Antonio at The Temz Review, The Anti-Languorous Project, and Kim Fahner at periodicities.
+Reviewed in the print edition of Arc Poetry Magazine Issue 92, The Miramichi Reader, The Temz Review, The Anti-Languorous Project, and periodicities.

 “We Shed Our Skin Like Dynamite is a poetry collection that truly values its reader’s time and ear.
 Every page brims with the sort of insight and restraint that most debut collections only give brief flickers of.
 Clayton furnishes poems about loss, pain, autonomy and healing with the little things of life: dirty pans, breakfast grains, “the field / behind - hazy with black butterflies.”
 In every word and every patch of blank space, Clayton demonstrates a poetic wisdom - that brevity can be expansive, that vulnerability can be power.”